intelligent-machine-learning/dlrover/docs/design/unified-failover.md

     PM->>PM: (re)start job to RUNNING stage
 ```

-This process ensures that job-level failover is managed by PrimeMaster, with all state transitions and actor restarts coordinated for global consistency.
+This process ensures that job-level failover is managed by PrimeMaster, with all s
+tate transitions and actor restarts coordinated for global consistency.

 ### 3. SubMaster Failover

-When SubMaster (ElasticMaster) fails, the system ensures recovery and role consistency:
+When SubMaster (such as: ElasticMaster) fails, the system ensures recovery and
+role consistency.
+SubMaster is uniformly designed as a stateless object, with
+all its internal state derived from the PrimeMaster's state management,
+allowing for direct retries:

 ```mermaid
 flowchart TD